 It is important to provide a system that will prevent ice forming on that portion of a lake or pool in a habitat where animals need to travel both by water and by land.
-The system will be used for species such as polar bears, otters, seals and others.
+The system will be used for species such as polar bears.

 It is sometimes necessary to arrange the terrain and provide for a fairly large entrance gate to access the habitat with specialized transport in order to facilitate maintenance during major cleanups or when the construction of the habitat itself requires large items to be brought in.

 Whether to protect visitors from dangerous animals or vulnerable animals from visitors, it is absolutely essential that the selected type of layout prevents direct contact between animals and human beings.
 It is also necessary to find ways of dissuading some visitors from throwing objects or food into the habitats.